simondlevy/OneShot125/README.md

 shows me using the SBUS version, with a FrSky transmitter and receiver.
 As you can see in the video, calibration uses the following steps:

-1. With the battery and Teensy unplugged, turn on the transmitter and max-out the throttle.
+1. With the battery and board unplugged, turn on the transmitter and max-out the throttle.

-2. Plug in the Teensy board.
+2. Plug in the board.
 If it is receiving full throttle correctly, the LED will turn on.

 3. Plug in the battery.
 You should immediately hear the